CMMC Software Comparison

 • Total Year 1 cost: $15K–$25K (very low tool cost, high integration labor)

-Our recommendation for most contractors: Strategy 2 (integrated platform).
-It's the sweet spot between cost and ease of implementation.
-You won't get the absolute best-in-class feature set, but you'll achieve CMMC compliance with lower integration headaches.
+My recommendation for most of you: go with Strategy 2 (integrated platform).
+Sweet spot between price and ease.
+You won't get the absolute best features in every category, but you'll get compliant without the integration nightmare.

 FAQ: CMMC Software